 You may need to have images taken of your urine and bowel activity.
 This can be done with:

-Your bodily fluid may need to be tested.
+Your bodily fluids may need to be tested.
 This can be done with urine tests.

 Talk with your doctor about the best plan for you.
 For the mildest cases of cystocele and rectocele, no treatment is needed.
 For more serious cases, treatment options include the following: